nanopool/nanominer/README.md

 This is the user’s e-mail address.
 It is provided to the pool where the rig will be operating.
 The pool can use it when sending out service notifications.
 ### pool1, pool2, ...
 Optional algorithm parameter.
 This defines the set of mining pools used.
 Values must be given in the format url:port (e.g. `pool1=eth-eu1.nanopool.org:9999`).
 The parameters should be defined in ascending, sequential order, from pool1 to poolN (for example: pool1, pool2, pool3).
 If the pool list is provided, the best pool will be chosen from the order of the pool list.
 If a `sortPools=true` option is specified, the best pool will be chosen by the connection speed.
 If the pool (or list of pools) is not defined, **nanominer** will automatically use the pools on [nanopool.org](https://nanopool.org/) that correspond to the chosen cryptocurrency.
+For QuarkChain public full nodes are used if no pools are defined.

 ### protocol
 Optional algorithm parameter.